alexmrbarreira/Titanic_Kaggle_challenge/README.md

 ## Results overview

-The accuracy of the models on the validation sets are as follows (note these values may change slightly if trained again):
+The accuracy of the models on the validation set are as follows (note these values may change slightly if trained again):

 | Save all female | Same all female and young male | Neural network | Decision tree | Random forest|
 | :-------------: | :----------------------------: | :------------: | :-----------: | :----------: |
 |      0.796      |              0.799             |      0.839     |     0.681     |     0.803    |

+The neural network is the model that performs the best, followed by the random forest.
+It is interesting that the simple decision tree could not outperform the basic model saving all female.
+The model saving all female and young male (age < 9) was inspired by the plot above that shows that children had a higher chance of survival, but this gives only marginal improvement.